maropu/hivemall-spark/README.md

 This is a simple wrapper implementation of [Hivemall](https://github.com/myui/hivemall/) for Spark.
-This can make various state-of-the-art machine learning algorithms available in HiveContext, DataFrame, and ML Pipeline (under development).
+This can make highly scalable machine learning algorithms available in HiveContext, DataFrame, and ML Pipeline.

 Installation
 --------------------